-One being that the act of sex will increase your Oxytocin levels, therefore leading to contractions and heading into labor.
+One is that the act of sex will increase your Oxytocin levels, therefore leading to contractions and heading into labor.
 Although just because you end up with contractions doesn’t mean they’ll be enough to induce labor.

 The other theory is that semen can help to ripen your cervix to help prepare it for labor.
 Again, these are all just theories and I wasn’t able to locate any real studies indicating one way or the other with this one.

-However, I did want to point out that you should always get your doctors approval before going too crazy with this one.
+However, I did want to point out that you should always get your doctor’s approval before going too crazy with this one.
 And if your water has broken, you should definitely steer clear of any intercourse.

 Now, you should have a better understanding of what labor induction entails.
 Plus, some at-home remedies to induce labor (with your doctor’s approval, of course).
 If labor induction is a consideration for you, what are you most nervous about?